aridjayarecipes/cutesrecipes.web.app/content/post/2073-easiest-way-to-make-perfect-katies-pan-fried-brussel-sprouts.md

 1. Prepare 3/4 cup breadcrumbs

 Looking for more brussels sprouts recipes?
 How about my Brussel Sprouts Casserole with Chicken?
-It's so delicious, and it goes well with kids too.
-If you've liked my PAN-FRIED BRUSSEL SPROUTS WITH BACON, GARLIC AND PARMESAN or any other recipe on the blog then don't forget to rate the.
+It&#39;s so delicious, and it goes well with kids too.
+If you&#39;ve liked my PAN-FRIED BRUSSEL SPROUTS WITH BACON, GARLIC AND PARMESAN or any other recipe on the blog then don&#39;t forget to rate the.

 <!--inarticleads2-->